 Bookmark Competitor Websites

-Business intelligence is a key component to making sure that your site is keeping up with trends and remains relevant.
-Create a bookmark folder where you file the sites you judge to be those that are the best in your space.
+Business intelligence is a key component to ensuring that your site is keeping up with trends and remains relevant.
+Create a bookmark folder where you file the sites you judge to be the best in your space.